K-Phoen/k-phoen.github.io/_drafts/rulerz-specifications-and-symfony-are-in-a-boat.md

 <script src="https://gist.github.com/K-Phoen/5c1b06a864d063c1ee4e.js?file=search_controller.php"></script>

 Do you see the magic?
-A classic **form type** can automatically **build specifications** that can be used to **retrieve data** from a Doctrine repository, an in-memory repository or virtually any other datasource.
+A classic **form type** can automatically **build specifications** that can be used to **retrieve data** from a Doctrine repository, an in-memory repository or virtually any other data-source.
 Also, adding new search criteria boils down to writing its specification and adding a new field in the form type.
 How cool is that?